AstunTechnology/ssdidocs/docs/UserDoc_Chap3_Viewing.rst

 	**4|** Click |button_map_addicon| beside the layer to add it to the map.
 If adding from a URL, click on the layer name to add it to the map.

 	*Note: when adding straight from the map page, using the search tab, you may see layers with no name.
 This is caused by the web service layers not being referenced properly in the associated resources part of the metadata record.
-Contributors to the SSDI should update their metadata records so their WMS resources in the dataset metadata are named with the layer name as it appears in the service.
+Contributors to spatialdata.gov.scot should update their metadata records so their WMS resources in the dataset metadata are named with the layer name as it appears in the service.
-	See the `Associated Resources <#associated-resources>`__ section for guidance on how to set up associated resources.*
+	See the* `Associated Resources <UserDoc_Chap6_Edit.rst#associated-resources>`__ *section for guidance on how to set up associated resources.*

 	|userdoc_fig_3_3_3_AddtoMapMapPage|